amirhajibabaei/AutoForce/theforce/calculator/README.md

 ### Parallelism
 The main issue for ML parallelism is that `mpirun` can not be invoked twice in the same process.
-Thus we need to seperate the processes for ML and DFT calculations.
+Thus we need two seperate processes for ML and DFT calculations.
 Currently, this is resolved by defining the DFT calculator in a seperate script (e.g. `calc.py`)